fer23333/MyLeetcode/Walmart/README.md

 	 3 < Waiting Time            : Detractors
 7. When only one order comes, deliver it regardless its distance, since you never know when is the next order.
-8. If and Only if one order exists, even the delivery time > 3 hours(Must be detractors). the scheduler has to deliver this item.
+8. If and Only if one order exists, even the delivery time > 3 hours(Must be detractors). the scheduler has to deliver this item because you don't know when will your next order come.
    But if delivery time > 3 hours and it's not the only item, put this item the last to deliver.
 9. Drone delivers one item at a time and have to go back to warehouse to pick up the next item.
+That also means you have to calculate double delivery time(time to return to warehouse).
-10. when dealing with multiple orders.
+10. when dealing with multiple orders .

 ```